 During the year ended September 30, 2018, the Authority entered into a Memorandum of Agreement with the County wherein the Authority agreed to provide the County \$500,000 of its surplus funds, payable in five annual installments of \$100,000, to be redistributed to qualified nonprofit human health service agencies providing health care related services in Escambia County.
 The County's receipt of the annual contribution is contingent upon the County appropriating an amount not less than \$41,000 per year to the nonprofit organization, Council on Aging of West Florida, Inc., (the "Council") to ensure the Council receives its significant state/federal matching fund contributions.
-The Authority paid its first annual installment of \$100,000 to the County in September 2018, its second annual installment of \$100,000 to the County in September 2020.
-This amount is included in grant expenses on the statement of revenues, expenses, and changes in net position.
-As of September 30, 2020, the Authority's remaining commitment to the County totals \$200,000.
+The Authority paid to the County its first annual installment of \$100,000 in September 2018, its second annual installment of \$100,000 in September 2019, its third annual installment of \$100,000 in September 2020, and its fourth annual installment of \$100,000 in September 30,000 in